Lab Staff & Students

 Ms. Kate Morozova, Ecology and Evolutionary Biology, University of Connecticut, (graduated).
 Kate worked in our laboratory as a summer research intern on a grant funded by CT Sea Grant and NOAA’s Oceans and Human Health Initiative (I-RICH, summer 2011).
 She helped with studies examining the uptake of nanoparticles by bivalve molluscs.

 Ms. Christine Depierro, MPH, Southern Connecticut State University (graduated).
 Christine worked in our laboratory as an Oceans and Human Health summer intern (supported by I-RICH; summer 2010).
-She worked on two projects: the uptake of nanoparticles by bivalve molluscs, and the impacts of grazing by microzooplankton on blooms of toxic dinoflagellates.
+She worked on two projects: the uptake of nanoparticles by bivalve molluscs, and the impacts of grazing by microzooplankton on blooms of toxic dinoflagellates

 Mr. Eric Heupel, Coastal Studies, University of Connecticut (graduated).
 Eric worked with us as a summer research intern, funded by a grant from the National Science Foundation (summers 2008, 2009).
 He developed age-appropriate educational packets that demonstrate fundamental biological principles of bivalves molluscs.